fathyb/parcel-plugin-typescript/README.md

 - Type checking: it checks your TypeScript code for errors in a separated process for speed
 - Path mappings: it rewrites your `import` on the fly accordingly to your `paths` and `baseUrl` compiler options

+Looking for the Angular support?
+It has been moved to [`parcel-plugin-angular`](https://github.com/fathyb/parcel-plugin-angular).

 ### Coming features

 - TSLint support